ViToni/mikrotik-router-setup/README.md

     (Some tutorials say one needs a `ONT-Anschlusskennung`, for me using the [modem ID](https://www.telekom.de/hilfe/festnetz-internet-tv/anschluss-verfuegbarkeit/anschlussvarianten/glasfaseranschluss/modem-id) during configuration was just fine.
 ONT might be required for business accounts though.)
     * Corning has [fiber cables in various lengths](https://www.amazon.de/dp/B09GRK3QG6) for a moderate price (but they have only 2 mm white cables, the 3 mm ones are yellow).

+**UPDATE**: Usage of the SFP proved to be flaky, issues seem to caused by the MikroTik side:

+* erroneous temperature readings of the SFP by MikroTik leading to the SFP being shut down
+* auto-negotiation not working (worked around by setting the `sfp-sfpplus1` interface to `auto-negotiation=no speed=1Gbps`)
+* finally the [RB5009UG+S+IN](https://mikrotik.com/product/rb5009ug_s_in) not recognizing the SFP after about 9 months (a [hEX S](https://mikrotik.com/product/hex_s) had no issues with the SFP module and the fiber connection seemed to continue to work...)

+The SFP has been replaced by the [Glasfaser Modem 2](https://www.telekom.de/zuhause/geraete-und-zubehoer/wlan-und-router/glasfaser-modem-2) which seems to be more of a media converter than an actual modem.
+Works fine for now but now the setup is back to 2 devices.
+As the included fibre cable is quite short, it got replaced by [a longer fiber cable from InLine](https://www.amazon.de/dp/B08XMN6JPL).

 ## PPPoE credentials

 The regular Telekom-PPPoE user consists out of multiple parts derived from the contract data.